distributed-text-services/specifications/README.md

 * Retrieve a single text passage at any level of the citation hierarchy
 * Retrieve a range of text passages with a clearly defined start and end passage
 * Retrieve an entire text

-The DTS API enables its implementors to support:

-* any identifier scheme for collections and documents which can expressed safely as a URL parameter
-* collections of collections
-* text citation hierarchies of multiple levels
-* text citation hierarchies which vary within a document

-The DTS API imposes the following requirements on implementors:

-* Implementation of the Documents endpoint requires the ability to express text as TEI/XML

 ## Reference Implementations